vitorgalvao/tiny-scripts/README.md

 ### cttsu
 Script to get a custom short URL for CTT (portuguese post office) package tracking.

+### dropboxtimer
+Script to add files to your dropbox, and delete them a set number of days later.

 ### gifmaker
 Script to make animated gifs from sequences of images, with more control over FPS.